grines/redmap/README.md

 Map external attack surface through opensource and paid APIs.

 ## Status
 - This is still an active work in progress.
-Migh have some bugs
+Bugs
+- Status: Not ready for production

 ## Ingestion Modules
 - [x] Censys